Neural Networks

 Module Trait

-All neural network layers implement the Module trait:
+All neural network layers implement the Module trait in axonml_nn::module:

 fn forward(&self, input: &Variable) -> Variable;